Dog Food for Pregnant Dogs

 The right amount of food for your dog will vary based on their age, size, and breed.
 Pregnant dogs have more energy requirements and need more calories to maintain a healthy weight and nutrition.

 A pregnant dog’s food intake will need to be increased significantly around six weeks of pregnancy.
-Gestation for dogs is generally around 60 days, and after week six puppies in the womb are really beginning to develop in size.
+Gestation for dogs is generally around 60 days.
+After week six puppies in the womb are really beginning to develop in size.

-From that time until the puppies are born, the mother’s weight gain could reach 25-50%, and the amount of food she needs can easily double or triple.
+From that time until the puppies are born, the mother’s weight gain could reach 25-50%, and the portion size she needs can easily double or triple.

 Some pet experts and breeders recommend giving your pregnant dog several smaller meals throughout the day instead of two large meals morning and night.
 With the extra space growing pups take up, her stomach will have less space for big meals.